NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 We have reduced the size of the corpus so that it takes around 5 hours to train on a multi-core CPU (~1 hour on a GPU).
 For our paper, we trained our model on more data (140,000 JS programs rather than 2,000) for longer (~150,000 iterations rather than 1,000). *As such, the quality of output of this model is lower, which is likely to produce shorter and fewer syntactically correct programs*.

-Training the model can be interrupted and resumed at any time.
-Once trained, the model does not need to be re-trained.
+Training the model can be interrupted after the first training iteration.
+Once trained, the model does not need to be re-trained. *Note that it takes around 20 minutes to load the dataset and the model using a laptop CPU*.

 #### Step 2: Program generation